shridharmanvi/Customer_review_classification/README.md

 ```
 # First install all the dependencies and run the web crawler.
 Once the data is scraped and downloaded, run the classifier
 python webcrawler.py

+# After generating all the csv files for each category.
+Combine them using the following command
+cat *.csv > training_set.csv

+# Run the classifier
+python naiveBayesClassifier.py

 ```

 ###References: